|

 8 Feb 1893,

-election to the office of President of the United States is declared upon counting electoral votes (cast 9 Jan 1893),
+the election to the office of the President of the United States is declared upon the ascertainment and counting of the electoral vote (cast 9 Jan 1893),

 |